iteh/crowbar-virtualbox/README.md

 VBoxHeadless -s crowbar-essex-5&
 ```

 they should show up in the crowbar admin ui

+## Snapshots ##

+The scripting is not generic but uses the names chosen above
+### create a snapshot:

+./snapshot_cluster.sh "snapshot_name"

+save the snapshot name somewere

+### restore a snapshot:

+./stop_cluster.sh
+./restore_from_snapshot.sh "snapshot_name"
+./start_cluster.sh

+and give it some time, you are starting 6 vms at once!

 ## Useful Virtualbox Commands ##
 ```